Battle of St. George's Caye: June evacuation meeting

 This estimate was severely reduced due to outbreaks of yellow fever and dissent in the Spanish army.
 Nevertheless, it was enough to frighten the Baymen into posting lookouts near the boundaries of the territory.

 Baymen's preparations

 's captain in 1798 was John Moss, a strategist on the order of Barrow.
 By 18 July the fleet had reached Cozumel, leading the settlers to agree to arm their slaves, an act that affected the outcome of the battle due to the slaves' knowledge of warfare.
 There were still some who were cautious and demanded evacuation, including Potts, but Balcarres ignored them and imposed martial law on 26 July.

-The Settlement lineup consisted of the following:
+The arming of the enslaved population of Africans for the defense of the colony is one of the most remarkable decisions.
+The enslaved population of Belize was imported as part of the Triangle Trade.
+But unlike many other British colonies in the Caribbean there was no plantation system in Belize, instead the enslaved population harvested logwood and mahogany.
+Arming the enslaved population which outnumbered the small number of the white landowning class 20-1 was too risky for many elites who chose evacuation instead.